- Who is SmartEnergy?

 - Is my personal information secure on the SmartEnergy website?

-- Yes, your personal information will not be shared with other third parties without your permission.
+Yes, your personal information will not be shared with other third parties without your permission.
+In addition, SmartEnergy cannot guarantee that information sent via email over the internet is secure and will not be intercepted by third parties.”

 - How much will SmartEnergy supply cost?